AhmedBegggaUA/MD2024/_sources/Topic2.md

 p(a\le X\le b) =  \frac{1}{\sqrt{2\pi\cdot \sigma}}\int_{a}^{b}\exp\left(-\frac{1}{2}\frac{(x-\mu)^2}{\sigma^2}\right)dx = \phi\left(\frac{b-\mu}{\sigma}\right)- \phi\left(\frac{a-\mu}{\sigma}\right)\;.
 $$

+If you want to query the lower tail values, please visit the [Standard Normal Cumulative Probability Table](https://www.math.arizona.edu/~jwatkins/normal-table.pdf)

 **Link with fundamental bounds**.
 Once that we have discovered the exponential nature of the Gaussian, and once we realized that the Gaussian is the limit of the Binomial, we close the loop of understanding the exponential decays of both the **Hoeffding's and Chernoff bounds**.

 ## Statistical dependence